Frequently Asked Questions

 Do you travel outside of the Omaha area?

 We try to service an area roughly 40 minutes from 72nd and Dodge in Omaha (excluding Iowa at this time).
 Locations more than 30 minutes from 72nd and Dodge may have restricted days and blocks (see scheduling an appointment FAQ above, with Lincoln as an example).
-These locations will also be restricted to the morning block due to the extra drive time involved, or an altered block with a wider time range (i.e. 10am-2pm), and may incur an additional travel fee (due to an hour or more drive round trip).
+These locations will also be subject to an altered block with a wider time range (i.e. 10am-3pm), and may incur an additional travel fee (due to an hour or more drive round trip).